theoperatore/character/README.md

 Let it do it's thing, and eventually, it should open up a web browser with the address `localhost:8080`.
 URLs available are:

 ```
+localhost:8080             # landing page talking about how cool this thing is (just links right now)
-localhost:8080          # the character sheet page
+localhost:8080/#/character # the character app
 localhost:8080/#/user      # user page that should show user's created characters
 localhost:8080/#/login     # page to log in / log out a user
-localhost:8080/#/signup # page to create a new user account
 localhost:8080/#/style     # style guide showing basic components
 ```

 Each route above uses a different view component located in `src/ui/views` folder.
 Each one is bare and needs work.